What Does it Take to Be a Fire Investigator?

 - Fire Investigator

 What Kind of Fire Investigator Job Opportunities Are There?

-In 2016, there was an estimated number of 12,300 jobs in the United States for Fire Investigator.
+In the United States, there were 12,300 jobs for Fire Investigator in 2016.
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Fire Investigator by 2026.
 Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Fire Investigator are Idaho, Vermont, and Arkansas.
 Watch out if you plan on working in New Jersey, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.